tabbeber/tom60pcb/README.md

 # To-do
 - [x] Make a supported layout chart
-- [ ] Fix PXB and make it ready for ordering
+- [ ] Fix PCB and make it ready for ordering
 - [ ] Order PCB prototype
 - [ ] Order Battery, MCU, and Programmer for the MCU
 - [ ] Probable fixes